lhridder/infrared/README.md

 - `prometheusBind` on what port/address to have the prometheus exporter listen on.
 - `apiEnabled` if the json http api should be enabled.
 - `apiBind` on what port/address to have the api listen on.
-- `genericPingVersion` what response should be sent if a connecting player supplies an unknown domain.
+- `genericPingVersion` what version should be sent with for an unknown domain status request.
+- `genericPingDescription` what description should be sent with for an unknown domain status request.
+- `genericPingIconPath` what icon should be sent with for an unknown domain status request.
 - `geoIPenabled` if geoip checks should be enabled.
 - `geoIPdatabasefile` where the .mmdb file is located for geoip checks.
 - `geoIpcountryWhitelist` what countries should be whitelisted when doing geoip checks (2 letter notation).